 Last Known Date

-The date of when the Webex App platform and version number was last detected for a user during the last message sent.
+The date of when the Webex App platform and version number are last detected for a user during the last message sent.

-For example, if a user didn’t send a message after a Webex App version update, then the report shows the Webex App client version used on that date.
+For example, if a user isn’t sending a message after a Webex App version update, then the report shows the Webex App client version used on the update date.

 Calling Media Quality Report